bakedziti420/js-oop-flower-power/readme.md

 var smellsNice = tulip.smells; //true
 ```

 If we wanted to create yet ANOTHER flower, all we have to do is call our function just like we did above.
-This time, lets make an object called `lily`.
+This time, let's make an object called `lily`.

 ```javascript
 var lily = new Flower();